 Restrepo is one of the designers leading the way in responsible sourcing.
 She is also an early participant and supporter of Pure Earth’s annual responsible jewelry collection and auction.
 Like Vargas, Restrepo shares a strong belief in giving back.
 Every Pili Restrepo collection supports a different cause such a Planned Parenthood and Pure Earth.

-This year, the two friends and philanthropists are uniting to present the 2018 Pure Earth responsible jewelry collection, which is now open for bidding.
-Funds raised will support Pure Earth’s work around the world fighting pollution.
-The collection features works from over 30 leading designers, including Retrespo.
+The two friends and philanthropists united to present the 2018 Pure Earth responsible jewelry collection to help raise funds to support Pure Earth’s work around the world fighting pollution.
+The collection featured works from over 30 leading designers, including Retrespo.

 Together, the two friends are unstoppable.